david-pfx/Andl/Readme.txt

-Andl reads program source code, compiles and executes the program and then stores compiled operators, types and global variables in a catalog, where they can be used by subsequent programs.
-In the workbench you can see the contents of the catalog.
+Andl reads program source code, compiles and executes the program and then stores compiled operators, types and global variables in a catalog, where they can be used by other programs.
+In the Workbench you can see the contents of the catalog.

-1. Choose the 'sample' database and see the relations and contents of its catalog.
+1. Choose a database and see the relations and contents of its catalog.
+Choose Workbench.
 2. The Andl program 'workbench.andl' is loaded by default.
 Press F5 to run it.
 3. Press F7 to reload the catalog and F5 to run it again.
 4. Or try Ctrt+N for a new program and Ctrl+F7 for a new catalog.